XingzhePeng/FaceRecognition-Website-Project/README.md

 >```
 >>After all these steps, you can type "127.0.0.1/8000" in your browser address bar to access the "FaceMaster" you just deloyed.
 >
 >>Hey, you were using the default Django server just now.
 To deploy it on Apache, there are way more steps to operate.
+## Contact me
+    The website is far from finished.
 I'd be really happy if you want to communicate with me and share your opinions.
+    My email is frankpeng740@yahoo.com